JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-hierarchy.md

 ![An example of using the default hierarchy template](default-hierarchy-example.svg)

-Green source sets are actually created and present in the project, while gray ones from the default template are ignored.
+Colored source sets are actually created and present in the project, while gray ones from the default template are ignored.
 The Kotlin Gradle plugin hasn't created the `watchos` source set, for example, because there are no watchOS targets in the project.